Ace17/deeep/README.md

 -----------

 This is a demo of a platform-independent C++14 game project.
-It uses SDL2, and the OpenGL core profile.
+It uses SDL2, and OpenGL ES 3.0.

 It's meant as an example of a platformer/metroidvania game which can be compiled to native code, or, using Emscripten, to Javascript,